 ecoXplorer Evelyn Kanter is an award-winning journalist with 20+ years of experience as a newspaper and magazine writer, radio & TV news producer & reporter, and guidebook and smartphone app author – all focusing on travel, automotive, the environment and your rights as a consumer.

-ecoXplorer Evelyn Kanter currently serves as the 1st VP of the International Motor Press Assn.
+ecoXplorer Evelyn Kanter currently serves as the president of the International Motor Press Assn.
 (IMPA) and is a member of the North American Travel Journalists Assn.
 (NATJA)